asurcodes/blog/content/english/finances/top-3-ways-i-monetize-my-tech-blog-no-traffic-required.md

  - **Basic attention tokens (BAT)**: Brave browser has a token system, they reward you for watching ads as you normally would while browsing the web.
 Then you can donate those tokens to your favourite creators.

  Some platforms that offer patronage I really like are [Patreon](https://www.patreon.com/) and [GitHub Sponsor](https://github.com/sponsors).
-I don't use any of them myself but I know people who do and these can add up until the point they become a small salary.
+I don't use any of them myself but I know people who do and these can add up to the point they become a small salary.

  Another tip service I have heard good things about is [Buy Me A Coffee](https://www.buymeacoffee.com/).
 It is a fun and fast way of donating, and you pay in coffees, not in dollars, so it doesn't count right?